ahlstromcj/cfg66/README.md

 The "cfg66" directory holds generic code for handling various tasks needed for the configuration and management of a full-fledged application.
 Most of the modules here are refactorings of basic modules in the Seq66 project.

-Also included is a "tests" directory with small applications to test some of the features of this library subset.

 Cfg66 contains the following subdirectories, each of which holds modules or classes in a namespace of the same name:

     *   cfg:    Contains items that can be used to manage a generic configuration, including application names, settings basics, and an INI-style configuration-file system.
 Added are data-type indicators and help text.
+Also provided are history<> and memento<> templates to support undo/redo.
     *   cli:    Provides C/C++ code to handle command-line parsing without needing to use, for example, getopt.
 While it somewhat matches how getopt works, it also allows combining option sets and